 Introduction to Product Backlog in Scrum

-The scrum can be maintained by the product owner and the scrum team together by listing and prioritizing the requirements needed essentially for the backlog creation and prioritization.
-The product backlog is maintained in the form of sprints and there are continuous changes, additions, and deletions to the initial in scrum until the product is delivered to the client or the stakeholder.
+The scrum can be maintained by the product owner and the scrum team together by listing and prioritizing the requirements for backlog creation and prioritization.
+The product backlog is maintained in the form of sprints, and there are continuous changes, additions, and deletions to the initial in scrum until the product is delivered to the client or the stakeholder.
 During the product development lifecycle, feedbacks are collected from the customer for making changes and improving them.
 Thus the tends to grow more and more till the product is delivered.

 Difference between a Simple List and a Scrum Product Backlog

 List of features that differentiates it from the traditional simple to-do list:

 - It signifies a living document in which the entries are being added until the project is completed.
 The meaning of a living document is dynamic in nature and keeps changing as various entries are added to the scrum product backlog on a real-time basis.
 Therefore, the changes or the requirements in the scrum product backlog may be iterative as per the need of the project.

 - The entries or the amendments added in corresponds to the customer feedback or customer value.
 If there is no customer value corresponding to the entry in the scrum product backlog, then it is merely a waste.
 The customer value can either be technical or non-technical requirements or any details required to complete the product.
 These customer values are also required for enhancing or improving the quality of the product or the deliverable.